ccrawford4/ccrawford4/README.md

 ## Intro
-My name is Calum, a senior Computer Science major at the University of San Francisco.
+Hello my name is Calum.
+I'm a senior Computer Science student at the University of San Francisco.
 I have 1+ years of industry experience in full-stack web development.
 I have also done personal projects and hackathons focusing on Cloud Infrastrucutre/Deployment, DevOps, and Machine Learning.
 More recently, I have been working on improving my programming skills in mobile development, specifically in Swift for iOS development using XCode and SwiftUI.
-Feel free to check some of my projects out [Here](https://github.com/ccrawford4?tab=repositories).
+Currently, I am employed as a Full Stack Software Engineer Intern at a Redesign Health backed Stealth Venture.

 My interests including:
 * Coding